Chart Color Schemes

 Eatons Hill has shown very soft population growth performance across periods assessed by AreaSearch

-As of Feb 2026, the estimated population of Eatons Hill is around 8,022 people.
-This figure represents an increase of 200 individuals since the 2021 Census, which reported a population of 7,822.
-The current population was inferred from AreaSearch's examination of the latest ERP data release by the ABS in June 2024 and validation of one new address since the Census date.
-This results in a population density ratio of 878 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Natural growth contributed approximately 53% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Eatons Hill is around 7,984 people.
+This figure represents an increase of 162 individuals since the 2021 Census, which reported a population of 7,822 people in the area.
+The latest resident population estimate was derived by AreaSearch following examination of the ABS's ERP data release from June 2025 and validation of one new address post-Census date.
+This results in a population density ratio of approximately 874 persons per square kilometer, aligning with averages seen across locations assessed by AreaSearch.
+Natural growth contributed around 53% to overall population gains during recent periods.

-For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, with proportional growth weightings applied in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
-Future population dynamics anticipate an increase just below the median of Australian statistical areas, with Eatons Hill expected to grow by 430 persons to reach 8,452 by 2041, reflecting a total increase of 5.4% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
+For areas not covered or years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, with proportional growth weightings applied for age cohorts lacking specific splits.
+By 2041, the suburb of Eatons Hill is projected to grow by approximately 375 persons, reflecting a total increase of around 4.7% over the 16-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population